NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **FontAwesome Add-On**

 EZ WildApricot Web Designer comes with a free Add-on for FontAwesome, making it easy to insert FontAwesome icons by using macros.
-Simply [sign up for FontAwesome](https://fontawesome.com/start) and add the provided JavaScript code snippet to your WildApricot Global JavaScript settings.
+To start, [sign up for FontAwesome](https://fontawesome.com/start) and add the provided JavaScript code snippet to your WildApricot Global JavaScript settings.

-To enable the addon, be sure to include it in your JavaScript configuration like so:
+To enable the addon, add this line to your EZ WildApricot Web Designer JavaScript installation script:

 `ez_addons = ["fontawesome"];`

-To insert an icon, first find the name of the icon you wish to use here: [https://fontawesome.com/search?o=r&m=free&s=solid](https://fontawesome.com/search?o=r&m=free&s=solid).
-Next, add that icon name within the `[ez-fa][/ez-fa]` macro to any WildApricot content or headline gadget.
+To insert an icon, first [find the name of the icon you wish to use](https://fontawesome.com/search?o=r&m=free&s=solid).
+Add

+`[ez-fa]icon name[/ez-fa]`

+to any WildApricot content or headline gadget.

 You can copy the name of icon by clicking on the icon and copying the text above the icon: